 Java is a programming language used cross-functionally between software engineering and data science.
 Java is an older language, so a wider variety of professionals have this skill, and it’s built into many legacy systems.
 Java also has a variety of packages for conducting machine learning.

 SQL is a programming language specifically for accessing data from a database.
 As a language, SQL is relatively simple and has a very small syntax.
-SQL is specifically for relational databases, so a knowledge of these databases is critical for learning it.
+SQL is specifically for relational databasess, so a knowledge of these databases are critical for learning SQL.
 Most data scientists use SQL in conjunction with other programming languages because once the data is extracted, additional tools are needed to analyze it.

 Stata is a statistical analysis tool, rather than a programming language.
 It utilizes a command-line, so the programmer still has to have knowledge of the Stata syntax.
 Stata is used widely in academia and economics, but less-so in industry because of its high price.
 However, Stata is simple to learn, and many data scientists find it to be an efficient option when just starting out.